wsong1305/PeleLMeX/Docs/source/manual/LMeXControls.rst

     * - `coordinates`
       - AMREX_SPACEDIM
       - Cell-center coordinates
+    * - `DistributionMap`
+      - 1
+      - The MPI-rank of each box

 Note that `mixture_fraction` and `progress_variable` requires additional inputs from the users as described below.